MS in Energy Policy and Climate

 Graduates will be able to:

-- Analyze Energy Policy and Climate concepts and topics such as energy technology (fossil-fuel based or renewables), energy law and policy, climate change and its societal and environmental impacts (adaptation and mitigation), national and international climate change policy, and energy and climate finance through technical policy developing assessments.
+- Analyze Energy Policy and Climate concepts and topics such as energy technology (fossil-fuel based or renewables), energy law and policy, climate change and its societal and environmental impacts (adaptation and mitigation), national and international climate change policy, and energy and climate finance through the development of technical policy assessments.

 - Critically evaluate existing and proposed models, strategies, and policies from a variety of sources, both academic and non-academic.